Tammy (film): Plot

-To bail out Pearl, Tammy robs a Topper Jack's, where she converses with employees Becky (Sarah Baker) and Larry (Rich Williams).
+To bail out Pearl, Tammy robs a local Topper Jack's, where she converses with employees Becky and Larry.
 Finally having obtained the money, she rushes to the prison to bail Pearl out, but Bobby has already bailed her out.
 With the help of Pearl's wealthy lesbian cousin Lenore, they destroy the car to hide the evidence from the robbery.
 The two then stay at the home of Lenore and her wife, Susanne.
-At a 4th of July party thrown at the house, Pearl gets drunk and humiliates Tammy by making rude comments about her weight and appearance in front of all the guests.
-After Tammy runs off to the dock on the lake by the house, Lenore follows her with both comfort and some tough love.
+At a 4th of July party, a drunken Pearl humiliates Tammy by making rude comments about her weight and appearance in front of all the guests.
+After Tammy runs off to the dock near the house's lake, Lenore follows her with both comfort and some tough love.

-Tammy brings coffee to Pearl, who is presumably asleep outside.
-After repeatedly trying to wake her, Pearl does not wake up and Tammy assumes she is dead.
-She, Lenore, and Susanne grieve Pearl's death, but Pearl suddenly awakens, much to everyone's shock.
-Pearl was actually unconscious due to the large amount of alcohol she drank the previous night.
-Tammy is relieved, and she tearfully demands Pearl to get help for her drinking problem.
-The ambulance arrives and takes Pearl to the hospital.
-The police arrive as well, and Tammy is arrested for her robbery of Topper Jack's.
+Tammy brings coffee to Pearl and unsuccessfully tries waking her up, but Tammy assumes she is dead.
+She, Lenore, and Susanne grieve Pearl's death, but Pearl awakens.
+Pearl was actually unconscious having drunk a large amount of alcohol the previous night.
+A relieved Tammy demands Pearl to get help for her drinking problem, just before she's taken to the hospital.
+The police arrive as well, and Tammy is arrested for robbing Topper Jack's.

-Tammy is released from prison 38 days later, and her father, Don, picks her up.
-He offers to kill Greg for her, though she declines.
-Returning home, Tammy finds that Greg and Missi have packed Tammy's belongings.
+After being released 38 days later, Tammy declines her father Don's offer to kill Greg for her.
+Returning home, Tammy finds that Greg and Missi have packed her belongings.
 She and Greg agree to an amicable divorce.
-She walks down the street to her parents' place and finds out that Pearl is now living in Brookview Retirement Home.
+She walks down the street to her parents' place and learns that Pearl is now living in Brookview Retirement Home.
 Tammy goes to Brookview to break her out, but Pearl is actually happy there.
 She has been attending Alcoholics Anonymous meetings at the home, and she is dating one of the men there.
-However, they do still take a trip to Niagara Falls.
+However, they take a trip to Niagara Falls.